josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-Large, inline templates and styles obscure the component's purpose and implementation, reducing readability and maintainability.
+Large, inline templates and styles obscure the purpose and implementation of the component, reducing readability and maintainability.

 </div>

 <div class="s-why">

 **Why**? <br />
-In most editors, syntax hints and code snippets aren't available when developing inline templates and styles.
+In most editors, syntax hints and code snippets are not available when developing inline templates and styles.
-The Angular TypeScript Language Service \(forthcoming\) promises to overcome this deficiency for HTML templates in those editors that support it; it won't help with CSS styles.
+The Angular TypeScript Language Service \(forthcoming\) promises to overcome this deficiency for HTML templates in those editors that support it; it will not help with CSS styles.

 </div>